UtrechtUniversity/dataprivacyhandbook/README.md

 The Handbook is developed at Utrecht University (UU) in the Netherlands 🌷.
 In the interest of open science and FAIR principles, we'll be keeping the content insitution-agnostic as far as possible.
 Nonetheless, some sections or chapters might be opinionated towards UU policies and preferences.

-## A Little More Background

-The Data Privacy Handbook is part of a larger project within UU: the _Data Privacy Project_.
-The aim of this project is to develop knowledge, tools, and experience of how researchers can and should deal with personal data, with an emphasis on pseudonymization and anonymization techniques and tools.
-Specifically, the project goals are as follows:

-1. 🧠 Create a **knowledge base** and an overview of **available tools** for researchers to learn about handling personal data.
-The _Data Privacy Handbook_ forms the basis for this this deliverable.
-2. 🛠️ Realize or expand a number of **tools** to solve concrete problems of research projects in this area.
-For this, we will take on **use cases** that are typical of various privacy-related questions.
-3. 🔍 Perform **qualitative and quantitative investigations** into the current practices and needs of UU research staff concerning the handling of privacy-sensitive data.
-4. 💪 Develop various **training materials** for researchers and support staff about dealing with personal data and the use of the available tools.

-You can read more about the project on the <a href="https://utrechtuniversity.github.io/dataprivacyproject/" target="_blank">project website</a>.
+### History

+The Data Privacy Handbook is an initiative of Utrecht University's [Research Data Management Support](https://uu.nl/rdm) as part of the [Data Privacy Project](https://utrechtuniversity.github.io/dataprivacyproject).
+This project  was initiated by Menno Rasch in early 2020, along with colleagues from UU RDM Support.
+It is currently supported with funding from UU's Research IT program and a grant from the NWO-DCC funding instrument (July 2021-May 2023).

 ## Contribute

 Want to get involved in this project?
 Awesome!
 You can find how to contribute in the [Contributing Guidelines](https://github.com/UtrechtUniversity/dataprivacyhandbook/blob/main/CONTRIBUTING.md).
 In short, you can:
 - Open or comment on [Issues](https://github.com/UtrechtUniversity/dataprivacyhandbook/issues)
 - Start or join a [Discussion](https://github.com/UtrechtUniversity/dataprivacyhandbook/discussions)
-- Contribute direct Handbook content
+- Contribute direct Handbook content by opening a Pull Request

-When participating in this project, we expect you to abide by our [Code of Conduct](https://github.com/UtrechtUniversity/dataprivacyhandbook/blob/main/CODE_OF_CONDUCT.md).
+When contributing to this project, we expect you to abide by our [Code of Conduct](https://github.com/UtrechtUniversity/dataprivacyhandbook/blob/main/CODE_OF_CONDUCT.md) and [Style guide](https://github.com/UtrechtUniversity/dataprivacyhandbook/blob/main/styleguide.md).

-## Get or stay in touch

-- **GitHub Discussions**: You can use [GitHub Discussions](https://github.com/UtrechtUniversity/dataprivacyhandbook/discussions) to ask and answer questions, share ideas/updates/information, and conduct/participate in (open-ended or otherwise) conversations about the project.
-- **MS Teams**: Staff at UU can join the project's MS Team: _Data Privacy Project_.
-You can contact the project coordinator to add you to the Team.
+## Contact

-- **Slack**: For our collaborators outside UU, we have a dedicated `#sig-privacy channel` on the [DTL Data Stewards Interest Group](https://www.dtls.nl/community/interest-groups/data-stewards-interest-group/)'s [Slack community](https://join.slack.com/t/dtl-dsig/shared_invite/zt-krwq991u-6PczI7~fxokJuLOpnI3u0A)!
+For any comments or suggestions about the Data Privacy Handbook, please contact [Research Data Management Support](https://www.uu.nl/en/research/research-data-management/contact-us) or [Dorien Huijser](https://www.uu.nl/medewerkers/DCHuijser) (project coordinator) by email.
+You can also stay in touch via the dedicated `#sig-privacy channel` on the [DTL Data Stewards Interest Group](https://www.dtls.nl/community/interest-groups/data-stewards-interest-group/)'s [Slack community](https://join.slack.com/t/dtl-dsig/shared_invite/zt-krwq991u-6PczI7~fxokJuLOpnI3u0A), the _Data Privacy Project_ Teams environment, or the [Research Data Management Support newsletter](https://mailings.uu.nl/hp/gKQRpokhPxN6bw8NlPTr8g/subscribe_newsletter_research_data_management_support).
-- **Email**: You can always contact the project coordinators - [Neha Moopen](https://www.uu.nl/medewerkers/NMoopen) & [Dorien Huijser](https://www.uu.nl/medewerkers/DCHuijser) by email.
-- **Newsletter**: You can subscribe to UU's [Research Data Management Support newsletter](https://mailings.uu.nl/hp/gKQRpokhPxN6bw8NlPTr8g/subscribe_newsletter_research_data_management_support) for periodic updates on our project.

-## Citing the Handbook

-To cite the Data Privacy Handbook, click `Cite this repository` at the [repository homepage](https://github.com/UtrechtUniversity/dataprivacyhandbook), under the header `About` (at top right of the screen).

-## License
+## License & Citation

 Non-software content in this project is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 You can view the license [here](https://github.com/UtrechtUniversity/dataprivacyhandbook/blob/main/LICENSE.md).
+To cite the Data Privacy Handbook, click `Cite this repository` at the [repository homepage](https://github.com/UtrechtUniversity/dataprivacyhandbook), under the header `About` (at top right of the screen).

 ## Wiki

 The repository's [Wiki](https://github.com/UtrechtUniversity/dataprivacyhandbook/wiki) contains details about the tech stack for the Handbook.
 This documentation is relevant for current and future maintainers of the repository and/or Handbook.
 You're more than welcome to check it out if you're curious about the technical set-up of the Handbook or, for example, you want to reuse the Handbook - but adapt it to your own/insitution's needs.

-## History and Acknowledgements

-This project was initiated by Menno Rasch in early 2020, along with colleagues from UU RDM Support.
-It is currently supported with funding from UU's Research IT program and a grant from the NWO-DCC funding instrument.

 ## Contributors ✨